-With webmail, everything is done online and, therefore, nothing is saved on the computer that you use to access your webmail account.
+With webmail, all of your emails are stored online and, therefore, nothing is saved on the computer that you use to access your webmail account.

 For example, using any computer, you can go to outlook.com and log in to an Outlook.com webmail account.
 You can read emails or send new ones, then log out from the account, but nothing will be saved on that particular computer.